joacosnchz/insulinador/README.md

 # Insulinador

-Mobile application for status tracking of diabetic pacients, it records the everyday diet and creates reports with that information.
+Mobile application for status tracking of diabetic patients, it records the everyday diet and creates reports with that information.
 It works with or without internet connection and on iOS and Android devices.
 It was developed with Apache Cordova, NodeJS and styled with Framework7